Temnospondyli: Cranium

 Homologues of most of the bones of temnospondyls are also seen in other early tetrapods, aside from a few bones in the skull, such as interfrontals, internasals and interparietals, that have developed in some temnospondyl taxa.
 The intertemporal, a bone common in stem tetrapods, is only found in some late Paleozoic taxa like certain edopoids and dvinosaurs.
 Most temnospondyls have an indentation at the back of the skull called otic notches.
 It has typically been inferred that this structure supported a typanum for hearing, although there is substantial variation among temnospondyls in the anatomy of this notch such that it may not have served this function in all temnospondyls, and some clades like plagiosaurids and brachyopids lack notches entirely.

 The palate of temnospondyls generally consists of the same bones found in other early tetrapods.
 Among the most distinguishing features of temnospondyls are the interpterygoid vacuities, two large holes in the back of the palate.
 Recent studies have suggested that these large openings provided additional attachment sites for musculature and that many temnospondyls were capable of retracting their eyeballs through the vacuities, which is observed in modern frogs and salamanders that also have these large palatal openings; there is no evidence for a buccal pump mechanism for respiration.
-Temnospondyls often have extensive coverings of teeth on their palates, as well as in their jaws, in contrast to modern amphibians.
-Some of these teeth are so large that they are referred to as tusks or fangs.
+Temnospondyls often have extensive coverings of small teeth (denticles) on their palates, as well as on the inner surface of their jaws, in contrast to modern amphibians.
+Additionally, many of them have enlarged pairs of teeth on palatal elements and on the lower jaw; these teeth are so large that they are often referred to as tusks or fangs.
 Although most temnospondyls have monocuspid teeth, the presence of bicuspid and/or pedicellate teeth in some dissorophoids has been cited as evidence for close relatedness to lissamphibians.
 In some temnospondyls, such as the dvinosaur Erpetosaurus, the capitosaur Mastodonsaurus and the trematosaur Microposaurus, tusks in the lower jaw pierce the palate and emerge through openings in the top of the skull.